Lilixe/NeuralNetwork/README.md

 # NeuralNetwork

-A simple neural network implementation in C++ designed for educational purposes.
+A simple neural network implementation in C++.
 This project demonstrates core neural network concepts such as forward propagation, backpropagation, and training on the MNIST dataset.

 ## 🧠 Features